Drag Queen Story Time trend promotes diversity

 The popular series has found a home at Posman Books Atlanta, delighting kids and parents alike with appearances by “Edie Cheezburger” and “Brent Star.”

-“It lets us show beauty and diversity to our kids,” parent Kris Klatterbuck said.
+“It lets us show beauty and diversity to our kids,” parent Chris Clatterbuck said.
 “It lets us have a fun experience with a drag queen, and who doesn’t love drag queens?”

 For the queens, the young enthusiastic crowd can add to the fun.